-- Absences over six in a oneunit class will cause a loss of credit. - Absences over three in a half-unit class will result in loss of credit. - Loss of credit can be avoided if class time and work are made up in recovery. - Recovery is held Monday through Thursday from 3:40-4:40 p.m. - A maximum of - Six days per class can be recovered for a one-unit class and - Three days per class for a half-unit class. - Four tardies to any class will be converted to one absence. - Tardies will be held by the subject teacher and turned in to the office when four have been accumulated for that class. - Every student is responsible for his own attendance and recovery. - Each student must keep his record of days missed over the maximum allowed and request recovery as soon as the absences exceed the number of absences allowed without loss of credit.
+- Absences over six in a oneunit class will cause a loss of credit. - Absences over three in a half-unit class will result in loss of credit. - Loss of credit can be avoided if class time and work are made up in recovery. - Recovery is held Monday through Thursday from 3:40-4:40 p.m. - A maximum of - Six days per class can be recovered for a one-unit class and - Three days per class for a half-unit class. - Tardies will be held by the subject teacher and turned in to the office when four tardies have been accumulated for that class. - Every student is responsible for his own attendance and recovery. - Each student must keep their record of days missed over the maximum allowed and request recovery as soon as the absences exceed the number of absences allowed without loss of credit.

-- Medical notes, bereavement notices and parent notes must be submitted within two days after a student's return to school. - Attendance contacts for unexcused absences will be conducted only for students less than 17 years of age. - Letters to parents will be sent when students accumulate three unexcused absences. - Another contact will be made when students accumulate five unexcused absences. - Referrals to court for truancy will be made at eight unexcused absences.
+- Medical notes, bereavement notices and parent notes must be submitted within two days after a student's return to school. - Attendance contacts for unexcused absences will be conducted only for students less than 17 years of age. - Letters to parents will be sent when students accumulate three unexcused absences. - Another contact will be made when students accumulate five unexcused absences. - Referral to court for truancy will be made at eight unexcused absences.